-Today as I watch television programs sponsored by companies that advertise medications for male urinary problems, I know that Mom would have used a large soup spoon to smash the TV set.
-And as for the commercial for a treatment for Peyronie’s disease, I cannot even begin to imagine Mom’s reaction.
+Today as I watch television programs sponsored by companies that advertise medications for male urinary problems or one that Mom would have used a large soup spoon to smash the TV set, where in a treatment for Peronei’s disease (male dysfunction) the advertiser uses a crooked carrot.

 So realizing that Mom had issues relating to a general lack of modesty in America, it is no wonder that I have turned out the way that I have.

-One of my personal issues on this topic seems to occur every Saturday afternoon in the summertime at our local big-box stores.
+One of my personal issues on this topic seems to occur every Saturday afternoon in the summertime at our local big-box store.

 Now, I really don’t care how people dress when they go out in public.
 But, have you paid any attention to how customers clothe themselves before they embark on an afternoon of shopping?

-We have all pushed our shopping cart behind that of a rather sizable man or woman and are surprised to see more than what we bargained for.
+We have all pushed our shopping cart behind that of a rather sizable woman and are surprised to see more than what we bargained for.

 Let’s not forget the folks who decide to wear tight-fitting, often transparent clothing in public.
 Not much is left to the imagination.

-I think back to Clark Gable and Claudette Colbert in the 1934 movie “It Happened One Night.”
-An attractive man and a beautiful woman find themselves having to spend the night in a motel: no nudity, no sexuality, nor was even a hint of hanky-panky needed to tell the story.
+I think back to Clark Gable and Claudette Colbert in “It Happened One Night.”
+An attractive man and a beautiful woman find themselves having to spend the night in a hotel: no nudity, no sexuality, nor was even a hint of hanky-panky needed to tell the story.

-In recalling a discussion that I heard on the radio about beaches in the United States, one speaker mentioned nude beaches in New Jersey.
-I thought about nude beaches.
+In recalling a discussion that I heard on the radio about beaches in the United States, one speaker mentioned nude beeches in New Jersey.
+I thought nude beaches.
 Heck, it’s winter and a day on the sand is the last place that I would want to spend any time.